-- In 2022, Loews Boston Hotel management agreement ended; - In 2022, Loews Coral Gables Hotel in Coral Gables, Florida, a 242 guestroom hotel with approximately 30,000 square feet of function space, opened.
-Loews Hotels & Co serves as manager and has a joint venture equity interest in the hotel; - In 2023, Loews Santa Monica Beach Hotel management agreement will expire and the hotel will no longer be managed by Loews Hotels & Co; - In 2024, Loews Arlington Hotel and Convention Center in Arlington, Texas is expected to open.
-The hotel, which is currently under construction, is planned to be an approximately 888 guestroom hotel with over 250,000 square feet of function space.
-Loews Hotels & Co will serve as manager and has a controlling majority equity interest in this hotel; and - In 2025, three hotels to be named at Universal Orlando with approximately 2,000 guestrooms in the aggregate, are expected to open.
-As with Loews Hotels & Co's other properties at Universal Orlando, Loews Hotels & Co will serve as manager and have a joint venture equity interest in the hotels.
+- In 2023, Loews Santa Monica Beach Hotel's management agreement ended; - In 2023, Loews Hotels & Co acquired a controlling majority equity interest in Live! by Loews, Arlington, Texas, which had previously been a joint venture property; - In the first quarter of 2024, Loews Arlington Hotel and Convention Center in Arlington, Texas is expected to open with 888 guestrooms and over 250,000 square feet of function space.
+Loews Hotels & Co will serve as manager and has a controlling majority equity interest in this property; and - In 2025, Universal Stella Nova Resort and Universal Terra Luna Resort at Universal Orlando, each a 750 guestroom hotel, and Universal Helios Grand Hotel, a Loews Hotel, with approximately 500 guestrooms, are expected to open.
+As with Loews Hotels & Co's other properties at Universal Orlando, Loews Hotels & Co will serve as manager and have a noncontrolling joint venture equity interest in the hotels.